Assessing Student Learning with Core Moodle Tools

 1. Align your assessments with your learning objectives

-• Could you measure the ability to explain a concept through a multiple choice quiz?
+• Could learners explain a concept through answering a multiple choice quiz?

-• Should you ask students to design an experiment to see if they can list the steps of the scientific method?
+• Would learners’ ability to design an experiment be an appropriate measure of whether they can list the steps of the scientific method?

-• Can you test whether students can define the branches of government through a matching question?
+• Can a matching question show you whether students can define the branches of government?

 • Multiple-choice questions are good for testing the ability to identify a correct answer out of several options.
 A better assessment of the ability to explain would be a long-answer question.

 • Designing is a higher-order thinking skill than listing.
-A better assessment would be simply to ask students to list the steps.
+A better assessment would be simply to ask learners to list the steps.
+Lower-level learning objectives (remembering, comprehending) should not be assessed by asking learners to perform higher level tasks (applying, analyzing, evaluating, creating).

 • Matching questions test the ability to identify the correct definition.
 A better assessment to measure the ability to define would be a long-answer question.